woojiahao/chris/README.md

 Lexer acts as an iterator over a given expression and converts each character/word into a given token.
 It ignores whitespaces and will parse numbers and words as a whole chunk.

-Parser reads the token stream from a given Lexer and applies grammar to the tokens to generate an AST tree
+Parser reads the token stream from a given Lexer and applies grammar to the tokens to generate an AST tree.
+It is not responsible for checking if the keywords are valid.
+It just needs to know that the expression can generate a valid AST tree.

 Compiler receives the generated AST tree from the Parser and performs operations on the given AST tree and the respective nodes.

 ### Parser